bigdevwhale/marat555.github.io/_posts/2018-10-28-enterprise-patterns.md

  The front controller design pattern is listed in several pattern catalogs and related to the design of web applications.
 It is "a controller that handles all requests for a website", which is a useful structure for web application developers to achieve the flexibility and reuse without code redundancy.
   </p>
 </blockquote>
-{% include figure.html path=page.thumbnail_path path="blog/enterprise-patterns/front-controller.gif" caption="Class diagram exemplifying the Enterprise pattern" %}
+{% include figure.html path=page.thumbnail_path path="blog/enterprise-patterns/front-controller.gif" caption="Class diagram exemplifying the Front Controller pattern" %}

 #### Purpose
  Use this for larger systems in which you know that you will need as much flexibility as possible in managing many different views and commands.